 BE ACoS & TACoS = Product Profit Margin %

-BE RoAS = Profit Per Unit in $
+BE CPA = Profit Per Unit in $

 Read also: How to calculate your product profitability